 The following tutorial is a brief introduction to woodcarving.
 It will provide an overview of the carving process, including the common types of wood, the tools, some carving instruction, and tips on applying a finish.

-While an online tutorial cannot be exhaustive, I hope to provide enough information and encouragement to help a beginner pick up a chip carving knife and see how far his enthusiasm will lead.
+While an online tutorial cannot be exhaustive, I hope to provide enough information and encouragement to help a beginner pick up a chip carving knife and see how far the enthusiasm will lead.